There is almost always a way to correct or change names on an airline ticket.

 And it does not have to cost a fortune.

-Here I will address some of the more common name problems I have come across over the years.
-I will also present the best ways to go about solving the problems.
+Here I will address 4 of the most common name error problems I have encountered over the years.
+I will also present the best ways to go about solving each problem.

-It is actually not unusual for travellers to misspell names when booking flight tickets.
+It is not unusual for travelers to misspell names when booking flight tickets.

 Especially when booking tickets online and late at night.
-Names need to be entered for several travellers.
-And to make it worse there is often a clock counting down at the top of the page.
+You must enter the names, date of birth, and maybe even frequent traveler numbers of all travelers in your party.
+And to make it worse, there is often a clock counting down at the top of the page.

-Misspellings that do not change the look or sound of your names are to be viewed as less severe.
-However, it is more serious if a new or unusual sounding name is created.
+As a rule, misspellings that do not change the look or sound of your names are less severe.
+However, it gets more complicated if the misspelling creates a new or even unusual-sounding name.